Postdoctoral Affairs

 Employees may request special assignment leave for up to three or six months.
 Special leave may only be granted when the assignment will be of value to Brown.

-PDRAs are eligible for backup care for children, adults, or themselves when there is a temporary breakdown in standard care arrangements through Bright Horizons.
-To learn more, visit University Human Resources.
+PDRAs are eligible for back-up care for children, adults, or themselves when there is a temporary breakdown in standard care arrangements through Bright Horizons.
+To learn more, click here.

 Spring Health Brown's Employee Assistance Program (EAP) exists to assist employees and their immediate families in coping with personal problems.
 Spring Health, Brown's Employee Assistance Program (EAP) administers counseling, coaching, and support services for employees, including up to 10 therapy sessions, legal assistance, financial services, child and elder care, travel, and more.
 Click here to learn more about the available services.

-After completing the required waiting period, PDRAs will be eligible for Brown's standard employee retirement plans.
+PDRAs are eligible for Brown's standard employee retirement plans

 The University's two retirement carriers, TIAA and Fidelity, provide individual consultations to employees eligible to participate in the University's retirement plans.
-Click here to learn more about retirement planning consultations.
+Click here to learn more about scheduling a retirement planning consultation.

 With a Brown ID, PDRAs can ride any RIPTA bus or trolley anywhere in the state free of charge.
 Please note that the RIPTA pass program does not include the Providence-Newport ferry.
 Click here to learn more about the RIPTA UPass program.